Greencats0/university/3/Fall/MATH-338/notes/day_one.md

 Consists of two parts:

-- sample space: list (set/list of all unique values) of all possibilities
+- sample space: list (set/list of all unique values) of all possibilities and must be well defined.
 - probability of each outcome

 **This in essence is a hash table**